 Haschel is the fastest of the menfolk by far, even a bit faster than Rose, and that means he can ultimately pile on the most damage of any of them.
 When it comes to increasing this speed, male characters have fewer opportunities because the Bandit’s Shoes are totally unique in the game short of hacking.
 If you want him to pile on the damage, it’s a worthy cause to give them to him.

 Haschel is actually unique in that he’s actually less powerful as a Dragoon than he is as a normal person, at least at the end of the game.
 His maximum attack as a Dragoon is less than his maximum attack with his Omni Sweep as his final Addition.
+This can be shored up with a Dragoon Special, but that probably isn’t going to be efficient for the whole party.

 In terms of his weaponry, he has a couple weapons with a special effect, but he also has an elemental weapon that can only hurt him should he encounter a Thunder element enemy.
 Thunder is strong against nothing and resists itself, so while it’s not otherwise a bad weapon, you may want to save his attacks for enemies that don’t share his element.
 Not many actually do.

 Thunder otherwise is incredibly common in humanoid enemies’ spell-like abilities and his resistance to them, while much less important by the time you get him, means he’s going to resist like 50% of all the spells cast in the game in the 0.00003% of it where that’s going to be an issue, but there’s nothing that gets an advantage on him, either.
 His Dragoon magics ultimately hit fairly hard against a single enemy, but are not much more than adequate given his mediocrity as a caster.
 They’re fine for bosses, but other than graphics, there’s a real sense with the similarity in their names that he really just has one attack with four dresses and two of those could honestly have been combined without losing a thing.
-Thunder Kid in particular just feels very strange and tacked on with a 65% Single and while that’s a whole 15% jump over Atomic Mind, it’s only another 10% jump to a more standard 75% Singer for Thunder God for 30 MP.
+Thunder Kid in particular just feels very strange and tacked on with a 65% Single and while that’s a whole 15% jump over Atomic Mind, it’s only another 10% jump to a more standard 75% Single for Thunder God for 30 MP.
 It’s not that Thunder Kid is MP-inefficient; it’s easily the most efficient second spell of anyone’s repertoire that does damage.
 It just doesn’t feel like it has a reason to exist.

 In terms of his equipment, his body armor is totally unique to him and you’ll want to make sure you always have the best of it, which may involve getting some of it early from grinding enemy drops.
 Much of it boosts his SP gain in some way, helping him grow his Dragoon levels for the mid-game before its usefulness trails off.
 He also has an exclusive helmet that has an SP gain ability.
 His weapons have a couple instances of special abilities that surprisingly overlap with Rose’s.
 As such, at various points in the game, it might even make sense to pair them up to let their higher speed make quick work of the enemy with Stun to incapacitate them or instant death to simply wipe them out, assuming they’re not undead enemies the likes of which often resist it, as do many late-game enemies.